top of page

 Speech-Language Pathologist

-Graduating with a Master of Applied Sciences in Speech Language Pathology from McGill University’s School of Communication Sciences and Disorders in the summer of 2023, Stephanie is equipped with the most recent treatment and evidence-based practices to support individuals with diverse communication challenges.
+Stephanie joined Shoreline's team in 2023 after graduating with a Master of Applied Sciences in Speech Language Pathology from McGill University’s School of Communication Sciences and Disorders.
 She also holds a Bachelor of Science (Honours) degree with a minor in French from Memorial University of Newfoundland.
 She has been working with children with speech and language difficulties since 2018 as both a speech-language pathology assistant and a behavioural interventionist.
 Stephanie is a bilingual clinician, providing services in both French and English to children and adults.
 She is a member of Speech-Language and Audiology Canada.

 Areas of practice: